 - Campground, resort, children's camp

-- ➤ Cemetery
+- Cemetery

-- ➤ Industrial
+- Industrial

-- > Junkyard, landfill, recycling facility (privately owned)
+- Junkyard, landfill, recycling facility (privately owned)

-- ➤ Medical facility (see definitions)
+- Medical facility (see definitions)

-- ➤ Mineral extraction
+- Mineral extraction

-- > Mobile home park
+- Mobile home park

-- > Multi-family dwelling or PRD
+- Multi-family dwelling or PRD

-- > Two family dwelling (new construction)

-- ➤ Non-highway Commercial
+- Non-highway Commercial

-- ➤ School (see definitions)
+- School

-- ➤ Single family PRD
+- Single family PRD

 - 1. Only one principal use is allowed per parcel of land. - 2.
 Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.